alpoktem/movie2parallelDB/README.md

 This process executes the monolingual process for both languages and then aligns the extracted segments.

 Sample data is placed under `data/heroes` directory.
-Example running scripts are provided in `sample_run.sh`.
+Example running scripts that process these are provided in `sample_run.sh`.

 ## Disclaimer